quarkquartet/hexo-back-up/source/_posts/AS-Physics.md

    (c) (i) Simply draw arrows that pointing into the center.
    (ii) Maximum: at the bottom: $F_n - mg = F_c$.
 Minimum: at the top: $mg - F_n = F_c$.

+## Chapter 8 Gravitation

+Previously our understanding to gravitation is simply "weight is gravitation".
+This is not the case, however.
+Weight is not a fundamental force.
+In contrast, it's part of the gravitation given by the earth.
+To understand the gravitation comprehensively, we should jump beyond the earth and into the universe.
+This chapter leads you to take a look at the earth from a higher point of view.

+### Gravitational forces

+Gravitational forces is the interaction between objects due to the mass they own.
+In other words, any objects must have this interaction with each other as long as they have non-zero mass (we will encounter particles with zero mass in the future).
+The force has the form:
+$$
+  F = \frac{GMm}{R^2}
+$$
+where $G = 6.67 \times 10^{-11}$ is the gravitational constant. $M$ and $m$ are the masses of the interacting bodies. $R$ is the radius between them.
+Forces with this form is called "inverse square law": the force is inversely proportional to the square of the distance.
+The Coulumb's law, which is the interacting forces between electric charges, is also a inverse square law.
+We will dig deeper about this kind of forces in the future.

+Usually, we use the symbol $M$ to represent the celestial body at the center.
+For example, a person who stands on the surface of the earth will receive a gravitational force $F_G = GMm/R^2$ where $R$ is the radius of the earth.
+And, comparing with the weight $mg$, we can easily see that $g = GM/R^2$.
+Similarly, we can calculate the force on the surface of other stars, or the force from earth when flying in the outerspace.

+### Gravitational fields

+This is the first time we encounter the concept of "field".
+The gravitational field is produced by the central celestial body, and interacts on the flying body. (*Of course, inversely, we can also consider the flying body creates a field and interacts on the celestial body.
+But in astronomy and cosmology, since the flying body is too light, we never count there field.
+So from now, we are getting used to calculate the field from the center celestial body*.)

+How to understand that?
+From the force law $F = GMm/R^2$, we can easily see that the force is proportional to the flying body for a fixed center star.
+The coefficient for this fixed star is only dependent on the distance.
+For example, if we are talking about the force from the earth to the flying spaceship, then the force on the spaceship should obey $F \propto m_{\rm ship}$.
+The proportional coefficient is just $GM/R^2$.
+This coefficient, if we are keep talking about the earth (which means $M$ is not changed), is only dependent on $R$.

+We define this coefficient "gravitational field" as:
+$$
+g \equiv \frac{GM}{R^2}
+$$
+Gravitational field is a **vector**.
+It always points into the center celestial body that creates this field.
+Note that if we switch to talk about another star, like moon, the $M$ changes, and at that time we are talking about a new different field produced by the moon, $g_{\rm moon} = GM_{\rm moon}/R^2$.

+Why we use the same symbol $g$ for the field and the gravitational acceleration?
+Now you can see that they are the same thing!
+Both of them gives $F_G = mg$.
+So we say that the symbol $g$ represent both the acceleration and the gravitation.
+It has two unit (of course these two units are equivalent): $\mathrm{kg \cdot m \cdot s^{-2}} = \mathrm{N/kg}$.
+You can try to prove this.

+#### What is field?
+(Jump this subsection if you want, but encourage to read)

+A "field" is defined as something that depends on the location.
+For example, the altitude of the earth surface depends on where you are talking about (Of course!
+The Mount.Zhumulangma has the different altitude with the Mariana Trench!).
+We say that the altitude of the surface is a **field function** that depends on the location $x$, where $x$ is a vector that can pinpoint the location on the earth.
+Note this function as $A(x)$.
+(You may not be familiar with this symbol for now.
+But you will learn this symbol at the first math class in high school.)

+Another example is the familiar linear function $y = kx + b$.
+We can regard $x$ as the location.
+Now we say that **$y$ is a function of the location $x$**.
+We can also call $y$ a field.

+Now go back to the gravitational field.
+The field $g = GM/R^2$ is absolutely a function of location $R$.
+So we call it a field.

+Why we do not call the force $F = GMm/R^2$ a field?
+The reason is it also depends on the flying body $m$.
+We would like to have a look at something that is independent of the body.

+But you may further ask: the gravitational field $g = GM/R^2$ also depends on the $M$!
+Why you do not apply the same reason for this $M$?
+Well, this $M$ is from the one who creates the field.
+Without the $M$ we do not have this field.
+If we change $M$, yes you can, but then we are talking another field from another celestial body. **For the same celestial body who is creating a certain field**, the $M$ is a constant.

+### Gravitational potential

+We talked about the gravitational potential energy in terms of weights $mg$ before.
+But this time we are looking at the potential energy in the outerspace.

+The definition of the potential energy should be the same: it's a kind of energy that is stored in the interactions.
+The interactions tends to release the energy and this energy will be transformed into kinetic energy.
+Previously, the way we define the gravitational potential energy is the same as the opposite of the works done by the gravity when we push something from the 0-energy point to the current location.

+For example, we choose a surface to have 0 potential energy.
+Lift a body with mass $m$ to the height $h$.
+The work done by the gravity is negative: $W_G = - mgh$.
+We say that the potential energy is $mgh$.
+(Remember, the negative work from gravity means that the gravity turns other type of energy into gravitational potential energy.
+So we can understand this process as: during lifting, gravity does negative work and turns some energy into gravitational potential energy.
+The amount is $mgh$.
+Then this point has the potential energy $mgh$.)
+We summarize the process as:

+$$
+E_{pG\text{ at }h} = -W_{G, \text{0 to h}}
+$$

+Now apply it to the universe.
+First question: how to define the zero-energy point?
+The answer is: at infinity!

+Now we define infinity to be 0 potential energy.
+Push the item back and we can get the potential energy.
+The problem is: the force is varying during the whole process!

+This calculation needs calculus.
+You will learn about this after you pass AS exam.
+Now I just show you the result:

+$$
+E_{pG} = - \frac{GMm}{R}
+$$

+This is the gravitational potential energy.

+Now we have another task.
+For forces, we search for an quantity that is independent of $m$ and we call it field.
+For potential energy, shouldn't we do that?

+Yes, we should.
+The answer, of course, is again the coefficient of $m$:
+$$
+V \equiv \frac{E_{pG}}{m} = -\frac{GM}{R}
+$$
+We call this quantity **gravitational potential**.
+It only depends on $M$ and $R$.

+### Gravitational force guides the space motion

+Now we are well-equipped to calculate the phenomena of spaceship rotations.
+The only thing we need to do is: the gravity offers the centripedal force.
+$$
+F_G = F_c
+$$
+For example, the geostatic satellite is rotating around the earth with the same period of earth spin: 24 hours per revolution.
+What is the height from the surface?

+The answer is simple:
+$$
+\frac{GMm}{R^2} = m\omega^2 R = m \left(\frac{2\pi}{T} \right)^2 R
+$$
+solve this equation we get:
+$$
+R^3 = \frac{GM}{4\pi}T^2
+$$
+Further, we should notice that here the $R$ is the distance from the center of earth to the satellite.
+The distance from the surface to the satellite is $R - R_{e}$, where $R_e$ is the earth radius.

+From the above example, we can found that the result does not depend on the flying mass $m$.
+Actually, this is the most case in this chapter.
+Remember, gravity offers the centripedal force, gravity offers the acceleration.
+For any question about flying body, write down this equation and you will solve that.
+No exceptions.

 ## Review Project 1: Crazy Alex Yu

 <center>